 You can add hashtags when you create a new health record.
-You can simply type hashtag or select it from the list by clicking on the "#" icon.
+You can simply type hashtag or select it from the list.
 If you want to add a hashtag, contaning two or more words - use "_" symbol instead of spaces.

 How to attach files to health records?

-You can attach file when adding a health record by clicking on the "Attach file" icon.
+You can attach files to health record by clicking on the "Attach file" icon.
 The file you attach is not moved anywhere but is just linked to the health record.

 When you remove file from the record - you delete only the link, but not file itself.